p2p-today/protocol/README.rst

    = Θ(n)

 .. figure:: pics/limitednetworkgraph.png
-    :alt: Data sent to nodes on a network for a single broadcast in limited networks
+    :alt: Data sent to nodes on a network for a single broadcast in (limited)

     Data sent to nodes on a network for a single broadcast in limited networks